-Name (s):

-Physics 200 Bottle Analysis, Part 1 Video Analysis

-\\\ Complete the data-collection steps first.
+Name (s): Analysis, Part 1 Analysis Complete the data-collection steps first.
 Data collection steps are in bold.
 Part 1.
 Water Thrust Phase Analysis: The water thrust phase begins when the first bit of water has just escaped from the rocket.
 The phase ends when air begins to leave the rocket, creating a puff as it hits the rocket's trailing water column.

-In the Vernier Video Analysis App...

-- Make sure that the frame rate matches your video file frame rate (click the settings wheel). - Use the stick by the launcher to set the scale.
-The top of the duct tape to the top of the stick is 1.6m. - Set the origin to the tip of your rocket.
-If needed, tilt the axes so that the X axis matches the horizon. - Advance the video until the moment when your rocket first begins to move.
-Add your first point here. - Continue adding points until you see the first puff of air.
-Add your last point when the puff has first appeared. - Use the growing data table to collect the bold data below. - 0.
-Using the 1.6m of stick (above the duct tape) as a reference, estimate the starting height of your rocket's tip, above the ground.
-Starting height = \\\\\

-1. What was your rocket's Δy during its water thrust phase? \\\\\ m

-- 2. What was the Δt during your rocket's water thrust phase? \\\\\s - 3.
-Use $\Delta y$ and $\Delta t$ to calculate your rocket's average acceleration during the water thrust phase. \\\\\m/s - 4.
-What was your rocket's total mass at the beginning of the water thrust phase? (include both dry mass and water mass) \\\\\\ kg - 5.
-What was your rocket's mass at the end of the water thrust phase? (dry mass only) \\\\\\ kg - Assuming that water left your rocket at a constant rate (which we know is wrong, but it makes the calculations easier), calculate the rocket's average mass during the water thrust phase ((m0+m)/2). kg - 7.
-According to your previous answers, what average net force was acting on your rocket during the water thrust phase? \\\\\ N - 8.
-Calculate your rocket's average weight during the water thrust phase. \\\\\ N - 9.
-What average thrust was provided by your rocket's expulsion of water? \\\\\ N - 10.
-Based on your previous answers, how many of these rockets would you have to strap together to "lift" a 140 pound human plus an extra 20 pounds of straps, fixtures, and safety gear?
+In the Vernier Video Analysis App Make sure that the frame rate matches your video file frame rate (right click on the movie and select movie options).
+Use the launcher and/or your rocket to set the scale.
+You will need to measure the launcher height and/or your rocket height.
+Set the origin to the tip of your rocket.
+If needed, grab the yellow dot to tilt the axes so that the X axis to make things easier for yourself.
+Advance the video until the moment when your rocket first begins to move.
+Add your first point (on the rocket's tip) at this moment.
+Continue adding points until you see the first puff of air.
+When you see first see the puff, add one more point.
+Use the growing data table to collect the bold data below.
+0. Record the starting height of your rocket's tip, above the ground.
+Starting height = 1.
+What was your rocket's Δy during its water thrust phase? m 2.
+What was the Δt during your rocket's water thrust phase?s 3.
+Use Δy and Δt to calculate your rocket's average acceleration during the water thrust phasem/s 2 4.
+What was your rocket's total mass at the beginning of the water thrust phase? (include both dry mass and water mass) kg 5.
+What was your rocket's mass at the end of the water thrust phase? (dry mass only) kg 6.
+Assuming that water left your rocket at a constant rate (which we know is wrong, but it makes the calculations easier), calculate the rocket's average mass during the water thrust phase ($(m_0+m)/2$) kg 7.
+According to your previous answers, what average net force was acting on your rocket during the water thrust phase?
+N 8.
+Calculate your rocket's average weight during the water thrust phase N 9.
+What average thrust was provided by your rocket's expulsion of water?
+N

+Based on your previous answers, how many of these bottles (to the nearest 1/10 of a bottle) would you have to strap together to "lift" a 140 pound human plus an extra 20 pounds of straps, fixtures, and safety gear?
 Don't forget to account for the mass of the bottles themselves, including the water in the bottles.
 For the bottle mass, simply use the average water mass in each bottle during the thrust phase.
 Provide an answer that is precise to the nearest 10th of a bottle.
 [Instead of "lift," the word suspend may be better here; this problem is not about actually accelerating a person upward.]

-\\\\\ = Bottles needed to "lift" a 140 pound human
+= Bottles needed to "lift" a 140 pound human